A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

-Let $L_k$ or $L^l$ be free $\Ztt$-modules spanned by $M_k$, the $(n+1,k)$ cap diagrams.
+\begin{defn} Let $L_k$ be the free $\Ztt$-module spanned by $M_k$, the $(n+1,k)$ cap diagrams.
 We place a right $\mTL$-module structure on $L_k$ by concatenation, where circles become factors of $\qtwo$ as usual, and any resulting diagram with fewer than $k$ through-strands is sent to $0$.
-This is the \emph{cell module} for cell $k$, and it is irreducible.
+This is the \emph{cell module} for cell $k$, and it is irreducible. \end{defn}

-\begin{example} The top cell module $L_{n+1}=L^0$ has rank 1 over $\Ztt$, and its generator is killed by all $u_i$, so that it is the quotient of $\mTL$ by the ideal generated by all $u_i$. \end{example}
+\begin{example} The only diagram in $X_{n+1}$ corresponds to the identity map in $\mTL$.
+The cell module $L_{n+1}$ has rank 1 over $\Ztt$, and its generator is killed by all $u_i$.
+We will take this as the definition of the \emph{sign representation} of $\mTL$. \end{example}